aslanpour/PiLet/README.md

 ##Prerequisite:\
 flask and waitress \
 The tested platform is a Raspberry Pi 4 as master and Pi 3 as worker.
-Openfaas is installed on K3s as well.
+Openfaas (using arkade and default settings, just 2 gateways) is installed on K3s as well.

 ##Function deployment: \
 `<faas-cli publish -f yolo3.yml --platforms linux/amd64,linux/arm64,linux/arm/v7>` \